Ballard C. Boyd is an Emmy Award-winning & Peabody Award-winning director & producer, based in New York City.

-He is currently a segment director & field producer at The Late Show with Stephen Colbert, directing comedy segments on CBS.
+He has been a member of the Directors Guild of America since 2018 and is currently a producer & segment director at The Late Show with Stephen Colbert, where he has directed over 120 segments on CBS.

-His narrative work has been broadcast on Comedy Central, CBS, HBO Family, Logo, E!, ESPN.com, and NBC.com, and screened at over 4 dozen film festivals.
+His narrative work has been broadcast on CBS, Showtime, Comedy Central, HBO Family, Logo, E!, ESPN.com, and NBC.com, and screened at over 4 dozen film festivals.

 He has directed commercials and branded content for brands including Google, Wild Turkey, Captain Morgan, Mountain Dew, 3M, DICK’s Sporting Goods, Bounce, LongHorn Steakhouse, ACE Brand, NRG/Reliant, and Popular Mechanics.

-Ballard attended Emerson College in Boston, Mass. where he graduated magna cum laude in 3 1/2 years with a Bachelor of Fine Arts in Film.
-Following college, Ballard worked at the human consciousness think-tank Integral Institute, as director & manager of the company’s in-house video production company, at 23.
+Born in Louisville, KY and raised south of Nashville, TN, Ballard attended Emerson College in Boston, Mass. where he graduated magna cum laude in 3 1/2 years with a Bachelor of Fine Arts in Film.

 After moving to New York City, he began a hard push toward directing with the “quantity” approach to improving his craft.
 His music video “Ode To Kulele” by Mal Blum was awarded as one of the Top 10 Music Videos of 2009 (#10), by the viewing audience of MTV/Logo’s The Click List.

-In 2015, his music video “Runaway” by sElf was selected as one of the Top 10 Music Videos of 2014 by Rolling Stone (#10), as well as one of The 10 Greatest Cat Music Videos of All Time (#4) by Yahoo!
+In 2014, his music video “Runaway” by sElf was selected as one of the Top 10 Music Videos of 2014 by Rolling Stone Magazine (#10), as well as one of The 10 Greatest Cat Music Videos of All Time (#4) by Yahoo!
 Music.

-His work has been featured in The New York Times, Entertainment Weekly, Rolling Stone, Ad Age, Splitsider, SlashFilm, People Magazine, and The Huffington Post.
+His work has been featured in The New York Times, Entertainment Weekly, Rolling Stone, Variety, The A.V.
+Club, MTV, Vulture, Slate, Ad Age, People Magazine, The Hollywood Reporter, and The Huffington Post.

-Ballard C. Boyd lives in Sunnyside, Queens, NY and plays the ukulele.
+Ballard C. Boyd lives in Sunnyside, Queens, NY with his wife & daughter, and plays the ukulele.

 Entertainment Weekly – “Jeff Goldblum Does Your Taxes (kind of) in Stephen Colbert Sketch”